You want smart political talk without the meltdowns?

 Four and a half years, the Department of Justice has been investigating Mr. Biden, an investigation run by David Weiss, an investigation that limited the number of witnesses agents could interview.

-An investigation that prohibited agents from referring to the president as the quote, big guy in any of the interviews they did get to do.
+An investigation that prohibited agents from referring to the president as the, quote, big guy in any of the interviews they did get to do.

-An investigation that notified Mr. Biden's defense counsel about a pending search warrant, an investigation run by Mr. Weiss, run by Mr. Weiss, where they told the Congress three different stories in 33 days.
+An investigation run by Mr. Weiss, run by Mr. Weiss, where they told the Congress three different stories in 33 days.

-David Weiss said I have ultimate authority to determine when, where, and whether to bring charges.
+They told this committee on June 7th, David Weiss said, I have ultimate authority to determine when, where, and whether to bring charges.

-And then to further confuse matters on July 10th, he told Senator Graham, I have not sought special counsel status.
+And then to further confuse matters, on July 10th, he told Senator Graham, I have not sought special counsel status.

 Rather, I've had discussions with the Department of Justice.

-An investigation run by Mr. Weiss that negotiated a plea deal that the Federal District Court declined to accept.
+An investigation run by Mr. Weiss that negotiated a plea deal that the federal district court declined to accept.

-A plea deal so ridiculous.
+A plea deal so ridiculous, the judge asked this question.

 Quote, is there any precedence for agreeing not to prosecute crimes that have nothing to do with the charges being diverted?

-I'm not aware of any, Your Honor.
+The response from the DOJ lawyer, I'm not aware of any, Your Honor.

-A plea deal so ridiculous that the judge also asked Have you ever seen a diversion agreement where the agreement not to prosecute was so broad that it encompasses crimes in a different case?
+A plea deal so ridiculous that the judge also asked, have you ever seen a diversion agreement where the agreement not to prosecute was so broad that it encompasses crimes in a different case?

-The response from the DOJ lawyer.
+The response from the DOJ lawyer, no, Your Honor, we haven't.

 An investigation run by Mr. Weiss that not only had a sweetheart deal rejected, but according to the New York Times, there was an even sweeter deal, an earlier deal, a deal in which Mr. Biden would not have to plead guilty to anything.

-Well you know why they did it.
+You know why they did it.

 Everyone knows why they did it.